What is Basalt Fibre?

 Health, Safety and the Environment

-- No toxic reaction and no health hazards (unlike mineral fibers)
+- No toxic reaction and no health hazards (unlike mineral fibres)

 - Low Carbon Footprint (LCF) – greener than any other synthetic fiber including fiberglass

-- Inert to earth and recyclable (unlike plastic fibers)
+- Inert to earth and recyclable (unlike plastic fibres)

 - Ultra-high specific strength (3 x stronger and lighter than steel fiber)